House Dem reverses course on impeachment as polls show declining support

 Lawrence's about-face came as polls have shown that independents are souring on the idea of impeaching and removing Trump from office, including in critical battleground states like Wisconsin, even as House Democrats aggressively presented their poll-tested "bribery" case against the president over the past two weeks.

-"We are so close to an election," Lawrence said Sunday on a Michigan radio program, even as she asserted there was "significant" evidence to justify impeachment.
+"We are so close to an election," Lawrence said Sunday on a Michigan radio program.
 "I will tell you, sitting here knowing how divided this country is, I don't see the value of taking him out of office.
 But I do see the value of putting down a marker saying his behavior is not acceptable.
-It's in violation of the office and the oath of office of a president of the United States, and we have to be clear that you cannot use your power of the presidency to withhold funds to get a foreign country to investigate an American citizen for your own personal gain.
+It's in violation of the oath of office of a president of the United States, and we have to be clear that you cannot use your power of the presidency to withhold funds to get a foreign country to investigate an American citizen for your own personal gain.
 There's no way around that."

 Lawrence continued: "I want him censured.
 I want it on the record that the House of Representatives did their job and they told this president and any president coming behind him that this is unacceptable behavior and, under our Constitution, we will not allow it. ...
 I am a Democrat, but I am an independent United States of America citizen."

-Fifty percent of independents questioned in an NPR/PBS/Marist poll conducted Nov.
+Recent surveys suggest even Democratic voters are losing interest in impeachment.
+Meanwhile, 50 percent of independents questioned in an NPR/PBS/Marist poll conducted Nov.
 11-15 did not support impeaching and removing Trump from office, with just 42 percent backing such a move.
 That’s a noticeable dip in support compared with the previous NPR/PBS/Marist poll – conducted the first week in October – when support stood at 45 percent.

 And, a Gallup poll conducted the first two weeks of November indicated that 45 percent of independent voters supported impeaching and removing the president – with 53 percent opposing the move.
 That’s a switch from October, when the previous Gallup survey put the split at 53-44 percent.

 The Washington Examiner noted that in a radio interview Oct.
-4, before support for impeachment fell sharply, Lawrence was far more supportive of the proceedings.
+4, before support for impeachment fell sharply, Lawrence was far more supportive of the proceedings against the president.

 "I feel strongly that for my legacy, for my time in history, sitting here at this table with an oath of office to protect this country, to protect the democracy of the United States of America, I cannot sit silent, that I must move forward with [impeachment] because this is egregious," Lawrence said in October.